pipeforce/pipeforce.github.io/docs/guides/forms/070_forms-fields.md

 ## Dynamic drop down values for form fields

-In case you want to filter values in a dropdown list based on specific entries in the form you have to enhance your schema and your form definition.
+In case you want to filter values in a dropdown list based on specific entries in the form, you have to enhance your schema and your form definition.

 **Example**

-When a specific value for budget is exceeded, the list of potential reviewer is directly filtered to members of a specific group in IAM.
+When a specific value for a budget is exceeded, the list of potential reviewer is directly filtered to members of a specific group in IAM.

 |     |     |
 | --- | --- |